 Rodrigo Blanco Calderón is a writer and editor.
 He has received various awards for his stories both inside and outside Venezuela.
-In 2007 he was invited to join the Bogotá39 group, which brings together the best Latin American narrators under thirty-nine years old.
-In 2013 he was a guest writer on the International Writing Program at the University of Iowa.
-In 2014, his story “Emuntorios” was included in Thirteen Crime Stories from Latin America, volume number 46 of the prestigious magazine McSweeney's.
-With his first novel, The Night, he won the 2016 Paris Rive Gauche Prize, the Critics Award in Venezuela and the 2019 Mario Vargas Llosa Biennial Prize.
+In 2007, he was invited to join the Bogotá39 group, which brings together the best Latin American narrators under thirty-nine years old.
+In 2013, he was a guest writer at the University of Iowa’s International Writing Program.
+In 2014, his story “Emuntorios” was included in Thirteen Crime Stories from Latin America, volume number forty-six of the prestigious magazine McSweeney's.
+With his first novel, The Night (Seven Stories Press, 2022), he won the 2016 Paris Rive Gauche Prize, the Critics Award in Venezuela, and the 2019 Mario Vargas Llosa Biennial Prize.
 His story “The Mad People of Paris,” included in his 2022 collection, Sacrifices (Seven Stories Press, 2022), won the O. Henry Prize and was included in The Best Short Stories 2023: The O. Henry Prize Winners, guest edited by Lauren Groff.